 A bird watcher’s dream!
 Few places in the world can boast of so many different birds in such a small area.
 820 species of birds — more than all of the United States and Canada combined — have been reported in Costa Rica, a country the size of West Virginia.
 Bird watchers are delighted when they hear that there are 75 bird families represented here that include 51 species of hummingbirds, 48 warblers, and 45 tanagers.

 Not only is Costa Rica’s avifauna diverse, but also well protected by a world-renowned national park system, and well studied by scientists from around the world.
 Lying between two great continents, each with its peculiar avifauna, Costa Rica is a land bridge where the faunas of the two continents meet and intermingle.
 Largely due to its geographical position and the diversity of its habitats, Costa Rica’s avifauna is exceptional and its interesting and diverse mammal population is equally exciting.

-All Caligo Ventures Tours and other programs are subject to our Standard Terms and Conditions.
+All Caligo Ventures Tours and Travel are operated as programs of Naturalist Journeys, LLC and are subject to our Standard Terms and Conditions.
 Please review them prior to any purchase.